IJSComplexMatter/cddm/doc/quickstart.rst

    >>> viewer.k = 15 #initial mask parameters
    >>> viewer.sector = 30
    >>> data, bg, var = iccorr_multi(fft, t1, t2, period = 32, viewer  = viewer)

+.. plot:: examples/cross_correlate_multi_live.py

+   You can see the computation in real-time.

 Note the `period` argument.
 You must provide the correct effective period of the random triggering of the cross-ddm experiment.
 Otherwise, data will not be merged and processed correctly.
 Care must be taken not to mix up this parameter, as there is no easy way to determine the period from t1, and t2 parameters alone.
 The `bg` and `var` are now tuples of arrays of mean pixel and pixel variances of each of the two videos.